kerenfu/JLDCF/README.md

 ![alt text](./JL-DCF_results.png)
 ## Usage
 The original implementation of JL-DCF is Caffe.
+The code can run on both Windows and Linux, depending on which OS you are using.
+It has been tested on Linux (with Ubuntu 16.04, CUDA-10, Cudnn-7.6, Matlab 2015b) and also Windows 10 (with CUDA-9, Cudnn-7.6, Matlab 2018a, Visual Studio 2015).
+It should also work on other configurations (better on CUDA-8.0+, Cudnn-5.0+, and Matlab 2013a+) but we didn't try.

 1. STEP1: To run the code, you should first install Caffe and also its MATLAB Interface.